Sample Poultry Farming Business Plan Template

 The best mortality rate is between 5-10% per annum.

-If you start with 1000 chicks on your farm, losing 50-80 of them in a year does not mean that you’re doing something wrong.
+If you start with 1000 chicks on your farm, losing 50-80 in a year does not mean you’re doing something wrong.
 It’s normal.

-One other thing to note is that the mortality rate is higher in broilers breed than in layers.
-The reason is that layer birds are stronger.
+Another thing to note is that the mortality rate is higher in broilers breed than in layers.
+The reason is that layer birds are more robust.

 In all, the mortality rate is not something to be afraid of.
-It’s something to prepare for and work hard to reduce (by doing things taught inside this course)
+It’s something to prepare for and work hard to reduce (by doing things taught in this course)

 Egg Production

-As said earlier, 100 layer birds cannot produce 100 eggs every day.
-The reason for this, as analyzed by some experts is because chickens don’t lay an egg every 24 hours.
+As said earlier, 100-layer birds cannot produce 100 eggs daily.
+As analyzed by some experts, this is that chickens don’t lay an egg every 24 hours.
 Instead, they lay every 26 hours.

-Some other people believe that some chicken lay every day while some every two days.
+Some people believe that some chickens lie every day while others lie every two days.

-We may not be able to tell which theory is correct, but we know that you cannot get the exact numbers of eggs from the numbers of chickens you have.
+We may not be able to tell which theory is correct, but we know that you cannot get the exact number of eggs from the number of chickens you have.

 The best estimate is between 80-85% daily egg productivity.
-That means if you have 1000 laying birds on your farm, you could be picking between 800-850 eggs every day.
+That means if you have 1000 laying birds on your farm, you could pick between 800-850 eggs daily.

-That’s around 28 creates of eggs.
-Multiply 28 by the amount they are selling create of egg in your locality and you’ll see something.
-Deducting that from the cost of layers’ feed and labor and you can see where the profit lies.
+That’s around 28 crates of eggs.
+Multiply 28 by the amount they are selling.
+Create an egg in your locality, and you’ll see something.
+Deducting that from the cost of layers’ feed and labor, you can see where the profit lies.

 After discussing the egg production and the mortality rate, let’s take a moment to talk about it.